mihirvh/SQL_EDA_PROJECT/README.md

 # SQL_EDA_PROJECT
-Hi This is First Hands on SQL Project delving in Basic Exploratory Data Analytics
+Hi This is my First Hands on SQL Project delving in Basic Exploratory Data Analytics

+This project consists of suing simple SQL statements to using advanced queries and sub queries all in one file